elatov/elatov.github.io/_posts/2012-12-04-rooting-my-htc-sensation-phone.md

 ### 4. Install SuperSU by uploading it to the SD-Card, and then using the ClockWorkMod Recovery to install it

-It took a while to find the latest version since the above site had an expired link.
-But after some *googling* around I found the latest version from [here](http://www.androidtotal.com/root-install-clockworkmod-recovery-on-htc-sensation-with-android-4.0.3-hboot-1.27.000/).
 After you have the file, do the following to install it:

 *   Upload the file onto the SD-card.
 *   Boot into CWM Recovery.